autoboat-vt/autoboat_docs/docs/getting_started/setting_up_dev_environment.md

 Click on Dev Containers: Open Folder in Container.
 This should navigate you to a file explorer.
 Using it, simply navigate to the folder that you cloned the github repo into and you should be back to your development container.

-TODO: this would change if we want to make the base of the github repo the workspace instead of the src folder because you wouldn't use the folder that you cloned the github repo into